 Matches will be best two out of three sets.
 All three sets will be played.
 Sets 1 and 2 will be played to 25 with a cap of 27.
 Set three will be played to 15 with a cap of 17.
 A coin flip prior to the third set will only take place if set three is a deciding set in the match.
 The home captain will call the flip in this instance.

 Winning team then has the choice of serve, receive, or choice of bench.
 If the third set is not a deciding set, the team losing the first two sets will serve the third set and teams will remain at the benches they occupied during set 2.

-Five players are needed to start a set.
-When beginning a set with five players, they will occupy positions 1 through 5 on the court.
-When the rotation comes to the open position, the opposition will get a penalty point.
-Once a 6th player becomes available, the must be immediately placed into the open position.
+Four players are needed to start a set.
+When beginning a set with four players, they will occupy positions 1 through 4 on the court.
+When the rotation comes to the open positions, there is a loss of serve but no penalty point.
+Once a 5th and/or 6th player becomes available, they must be immediately placed into the open position(s).

 To begin the first set of a match, the players will line up on their respective end lines.
 The referee will direct players from both teams to the centerline for friendly greetings.
 At the conclusion of the first set, players will proceed to their new benches, following traditional routes AROUND the net standards.
 At the end of the second set, players return immediately to their benches pending the outcome of a coin flip, if needed.
 At the end of the match, players move again from the end line to the net for more friendly greetings.

 All teams will rotate into the serve.
 Serving time after the whistle blows is 5 seconds.
 Teams must be ready to play immediately after each rally.

 All girls in grades 5 through 7 must play the equivalent of one set per match.

 The referee shall have the power to make decisions on any point not specifically covered in these rules.
 The decision of the referee shall be final.